+Structure (a)

 60 points Economics specialisation

+and

+Thesis

 120 points BUSS990

-or 90 points BUSS998 Dissertation 60 points BUSS997 With any remaining points from courses listed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.
-Structure (b) 30 points from BUSS823, BUSS824 and 60 points Sport Leadership and Management specialisation and Thesis 90 points BUSS998 or Dissertation 60 points BUSS997 With any remaining points from courses listed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.
-Structure (c) 30 points from BUSS823, BUSS824 and 30 points from one of the following specialisations identified in these regulations: Accounting, Finance, Information Systems, International Business, Management, Marketing and Thesis 120 points BUSS990 or 90 points BUSS998 orDissertation BUSS997 60 points With any remaining points from courses listed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.
+or 90 points BUSS998

+or

+Dissertation

+60 points BUSS997

+With any remaining points from courses liste ed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.

+Structure (b)

+30 points from BUSS823, BUSS824

+and 60 points Sport Leadership and Management specialisation

+and

+Thesis

+90 points BUSS998

+or

+Dissertation

+60 points BUSS997

+With any remaining points from courses liste ed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.

+Structure (c)

+30 points from BUSS823, BUSS824

+and 30 points from one of the following specialisations identified in these regulations: Accounting, Finance, Information Systems, International Business, Management, Marketing

+and

+Thesis

+120 points BUSS990

+or 90 points BUSS998

+or

+Dissertation

+60 points BUSS997

+With any remaining points from courses liste ed in the Master of Business Table or other postgraduate courses with the approval of the programme leader.

 Specialisations

+Accounting -

-ACCT804, ACCT805, ACCT810-812
+30 points from ACCT804, ACCT805, ACCT810-812

+Economics -

-ECON801-803
+30 points from ECON801-803